Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Results

-For skin tone, the miss rate difference between dark-skin and light-skin groups increases from day time to night time, with the average difference increasing from 7.14\% at day time to 9.68\% at night time.
-This implies increased detection difficulty for the dark-skin group at night.
+For skin tone, the miss rate difference between dark-skin and light-skin groups increases from day time to night time, with the average difference increasing from 0.15\% at day time to 3.16\% at night time.
+Nevertheless, the overall skin tone bias is not statistically significant during both day time and night time.

-\textbf{Five brightness levels.} To offer a more fine grained perspective, we partition the images into five brightness levels, as described in Section \ref{scenario}.
-After partitioning the data, we first examine the average miss rate across eight pedestrian detectors under five brightness levels, as presented in Figure \ref{fig7:brightness MR and EOD trends} (with a darker line indicating a lower brightness level).
-Consistent with the previous findings regarding day time and night time performance, we observe that pedestrian detectors exhibit their worst performance at the darkest level 1 according to the first three figures, which indicates that all the pedestrian detectors perform worse in low brightness conditions.

-Then, we examine how the fairness changes with decreasing brightness levels for each sensitive attribute.
-Figure \ref{fig7:brightness MR and EOD trends} illustrates the EOD changes under five brightness levels.

-For gender, we observe a notable spike in the EOD change at level 2 and level 1, which represent the two lowest brightness levels.
-This indicates that as the brightness level decreases, the overall miss rate increases and pedestrian detectors tend to perform worse at detecting females.

-However, for age, there is no apparent pattern in EOD changes for each pedestrian detector under specific brightness levels.
-This may be attributed to the detectors' limitations in detecting small-scale pedestrians, which outweigh the impact of brightness, resulting in less noticeable EOD variations.

-For skin tone, we find that different types of detectors exhibit different performance under five brightness levels.
-Specifically, one-stage detectors (i.e., YOLOX and RetinaNet), display an increase in the miss rate difference for dark-skin individuals as the brightness decreases.

-\finding{\textbf{RQ2.1: } Lower brightness conditions can amplify the bias towards females, children, and dark-skin individuals in pedestrian detection.
-Specifically, for gender, we observe a shift in the miss rate difference from 0.12\% during the day to 3.5\% at night.
-For age, the miss rate difference between children and adults increases from 22.05\% during the day to 26.63\% at night.
-Additionally, for skin tone, the miss rate difference between the dark-skin and light-skin groups undergoes a change from 7.14\% during the day to 9.68\% at night.
-Moreover, the miss rate difference between the light-skin and dark-skin groups increases as the brightness level decreases, especially for one-stage pedestrian detectors.}